chromium/chromium/chrome/browser/page_load_metrics/observers/README.md

 * The hosting `WebContents` (a `WebContents` is essentially a browser tab) is destroyed
 * The navigation fails to commit
-* Another navigation in the frame commits and replaces the committed load, for page loads that committed (note: the documentation needs to be updated here for bfcache).
+* Another navigation in the frame commits and replaces the committed load, for page loads that committed, but are not eligible to enter the Back/Forward cache.
+* The page is placed in the Back/Forward Cache, and the `PageLoadMetricsObserver` in question responds to the resulting `OnEnterBackForwardCache` callback with `STOP_OBSERVING`.
+* The page is placed in the Back/Forward Cache, and is evicted without being restored.

 ### Example: `PageLoadMetricsObserver` lifetimes, for a WebContents with 3 page loads